yourduskquibbles/webannoyances/README.md

 ## Installation Instructions
 From uBlock Origin settings panel, navigate to the 'Filter Lists' tab and scroll to the bottom under the 'Custom' section.

-Subscribe by ticking the 'Import' checkbox and pasting the following URL into the expanded field entry. https://raw.githubusercontent.com/yourduskquibbles/webannoyances/master/ultralist.txt
+Subscribe by ticking the 'Import' checkbox and pasting the following URL into the expanded field entry and then clicking on the 'Apply Changes' button at top right of screen. https://raw.githubusercontent.com/yourduskquibbles/webannoyances/master/ultralist.txt

 ### Installation Demonstration